hanabi1224/Programming-Language-Benchmarks/README.md

 *The idea is to build an automatic process for benchmark generation and pulishing*

 ### Comparable numbers
 *It currently use CI to generate benchmark results to garantee all the numbers are generated from the same environment at nearly the same time.
-All benchmark tests run in sequence within a single CI job*
+All benchmark tests are executed in a single CI job*

 ### Automatic publish